Jimmaphy/nvim-config/readme.md

 - `Space + d` in Normal Mode to show diagnostics in a floating window
 - `Control + j` and `Control + k` in Insert Mode to navigate completion suggestions
+- `Space + f + f` in Normal Mode to search for files using Telescope

 ## Language-specific Settings